menpo/website/content/pages/installation/windows/expert.md

 any time you feel confused, please refer to the [novice instructions.]({filename}/pages/installation/windows/novice.md)

+**It is important to note that as part of the installation, you will be creating an isolated environment to execute Python inside.
+Make sure that this environment is activated in order to be able to use Menpo!**

   1. Download and install
      [Miniconda for Python 2](http://conda.pydata.org/miniconda.html)
      on Windows.
 Make sure to choose the correct architecture (32/64) for your